 3. Track deletion progress.
 Your chosen service will automatically request data brokers and sites to delete your information.
 You can track their progress and read regular reports via your service’s dashboard.

-How to Remove Your Personal Information From the Internet: Complete Guide
+How To Remove Your Personal Information From the Internet: Ultimate Guide

 1. Use a Data Removal Service